 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery, timber skirtings and doorways.
+Internal joinery incorporates timber skirtings and doorways.
 The kitchen facility incorporates fitted units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There are fireplaces within the living room and ground floor bedroom at first floor level.
-All other fireplaces in the property have been block over and are no longer in use.
+There is a fireplace within the living room apartment.
+All other fireplaces in the property have been blocked over and are no longer in use.
 It is assumed that the chimneys are adequately vented with the chimneys capped.
 Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.

 Internal decorations Visually inspected.
-Internal decorations are of paint, paper, tile and panel finishes.
+Internal decorations were of paint, paper and tile and panelled finishes.